-Newsprint, ink and other supplies - Expense decreased \$290 in 2021, reflecting savings from reduced newsprint costs associated with lower circulation volumes.
-Competitive pricing is available under the Company's paper supply agreement; however, the price of newsprint has been increasing.
-Newsprint consumption approximated 8,405 and 9,781 metric tons in 2021 and 2020, respectively, at an average cost per metric ton of \$572 and \$549, respectively.
+Newsprint, ink and other supplies - Expense increased \$1,157 in 2022.
+Competitive pricing is available under the Company's paper supply agreement; however, the price of newsprint increased, partially offset by savings from reduced newsprint costs associated with lower circulation volumes.
+Newsprint consumption approximated 7,735 and 8,405 metric tons in 2022 and 2021, respectively, at an average cost per metric ton of \$728 and \$572, respectively.

-Depreciation - Expense decreased \$3,014 in 2021, due to a lower depreciable asset base as a higher level of in-service assets are now fully depreciated and the Company reduced capital spending.
+Depreciation - Expense decreased \$1,293 in 2022, due to a lower depreciable asset base as a higher level of in-service assets are now fully depreciated.

-Amortization - Expense decreased in 2021, due to all intangible assets being fully amortized in the first quarter of 2021
+Amortization - Expense decreased in 2022, due to all intangible assets being fully amortized in the first quarter of 2021.

-Loss on sale/disposal of assets, net - In 2021 and 2020, the Company disposed assets that were no longer in use.
-From time to time, the Company will sell disposed assets, primarily production related assets.
+Loss on sale/disposal of assets, net - In 2022 and 2021, the Company disposed assets that were no longer in use, and from time to time, may sell assets.